dylanesque/Cheatsheets/css.md

 # Images

-- Images have an intrinsic size, namely the dimensons of the original file.
+- Images have an intrinsic size, namely the dimensions of the original file.

 - They also have an intrinsic aspect ratio, meaning that if we only provide a value for `width` or `height`, the other will scale to preserve that ratio.

 - `object-fit` contains several ways to style replaced elements like images.
-- You can also toggle how a replaced elemeent is aligned using `object-position`
+- You can also toggle how a replaced element is aligned using `object-position`

 ## Images & Flexbox

-- The default align-items for a cross-axis in flxbox is stretch, which can lead to odd image behavior.
+- The default align-items for a cross-axis in flexbox is stretch, which can lead to odd image behavior.

-- Wrapping images in (non-flex) containers sidesteps quite a few isseus with flexbox
+- Wrapping images in (non-flex) containers sidesteps quite a few issues with flexbox

+## Responsive Images

+- The `srcset` attribute lets you determine several different image sizes, and the browser decides the correct one.

 # Mobile Concerns